Yuan-DataScience/Project-of-British-Airways/README.md

 ## TASK 1: Web scraping to gain company insights

 ## Results
-The frequency chart below shows that the key topics within the reviews include “service”, “seat”, “crew” and “staff”, showing that people are actively talking about their experience and staff
+The frequency chart below shows that the key topics within the reviews include “service”, “seat”, “crew” and “staff”, showing that people are actively talking about their experience and staff.